qmk/qmk_firmware/keyboards/keychron/q1/q1_jis_stm32l432_ec11/readme.md

 # The JIS variant of the Keychron Q1

-- Add STM32L432KB support.

-- Add EC11 rotary encoder support.
+- Enbale EC11 rotary encoder.
 - Turn colckwise to increase volume and turn anti-colckwise to decrease volume.
 - Press top right key pushbutton to mute.